 “Many people believe that they don’t need sunscreen because they’re not outside in the sun all day long.
 But artificial light, including blue light from computer screens, i-Pads, and smartphones can cause damage to our skins,” says Dr Maria Vitale, a dermatologist from UBA (University of Buenos Aires, Argentina), and the Medical Manager of Dermatology at Cantabria Laboratories, in Spain.
 If your day includes at least a few hours of screen time, your sunscreen must cover this part of the solar spectrum.

 Which formula is better, a stick, lotion, gel, powder, or spray?

-This depends on personal preference and skin type, according to Dr. Moti.
-If you have a dry skins, you can opt for a moisturizing lotion, cream or spray, while if you generally have a bit of a sheen by the afternoon or combination skin, your best option is a gel with a mattifying effect, as well as a powder or stick, as these can help prevent oiliness.
-The important thing is to apply the correct quantity (2mg/cm2) and frequently and apply on all skin surfaces exposed to the sun.
+This depends on your personal preference and skin type, according to Dr. Moti.
+If you have dry skin, you can opt for moisturizing lotion, cream, or spray, while if you generally have a bit of a sheen by the afternoon or combination skin, your best option is a gel with a mattifying effect, as well as a powder or stick, as these can help prevent oiliness.
+The important thing is to apply the correct quantity (2mg/cm2) and frequently and apply it on all skin surfaces exposed to the sun.

 Re-apply during the day